alison-bartsch/frankapy/README.md

 # frankapy

-This is a software package used for controlling and learning skills on the Franka Emika Panda Research Robot Arm.
+This is a software package used for controlling and learning skills on the Franka Emika Panda Research Robot Arm in the [Mechanical and AI Lab](https://sites.google.com/view/barati).
 We have adapted the software package from the original provided by IAM Lab, available here: [https://iamlab-cmu.github.io/frankapy](https://iamlab-cmu.github.io/frankapy).
-The original software package citation is below.
+The original software package citation is listed at the bottom of the page.

 ```
 @article{zhang2020modular,